samelstob/notes/management-notes/database/cap-twelve-years-later.md

 * Nodes that detect a partition can enter a *partition mode*

 * Yahoo - PNUTS
-  - master copies are local - maintain remote copies asynchornously
+  - Master copies are local - maintain remote copies asynchornously
 * Facebook
-  - master copy in one location, updates go to master so users must read from master for e.g 20 seconds after an update until local copy is consistent
+  - Master copy in one location, updates go to master so users must read from master for e.g 20 seconds after an update until local copy is consistent

 ## Managing Partitions